 So what happens when you get past the 90-day mark?
 Does everything just drop off and employees are left to their own devices?

 I’ve had this happen before to me.
 The onboarding experience at that organization was fantastic, but, after that 90-day mark, everything on the onboarding side more or less dropped off.

 Granted, the sheer fact that you’re willing to create a 90-day plan will put your employee onboarding experience miles ahead of most other organizations.
 Most organizations don't even do onboarding beyond the first week.

 Studies show that around 72% of new employees will have settled into their new role within 3 months, with 22% by 9 months, and the rest around 10-12 months.

 The more that you’re able to provide to new employees when starting, the better they will do.

 One of the best things that your organization can implement after the 90 day period is the stay interview.
 The stay interview is interviewing employees about what has been working well, and where improvements can be made.

-The stay interview is an excellent way to improve your 90-day plan template.
-It’s a great time to ask questions about how well the plan was laid out, and how it was executed, and where it can be improved.
-It’s up to you if you want to have the hiring manager conduct these interviews or the new employee’s manager.
+The stay interview is an excellent way to gather improve your 90-day plan template.
+It’s a great time to ask questions about how well the plan was laid out, how it was executed, and where it can be improved.

-For example, in your stay interviews if you’ve heard that KPIs and goals needed to be more clear in the 90-day plan over and over, it’s a good idea to hone in on that and find ways to improve it.
+For example, if your feedback consistently highlights that KPIs and goals needed to be more clear in the 90-day plan, it’s a good idea to hone in on that and find ways to improve it.

 We’ve taken a look at the value of the 30 60 90 day plan, what each portion consists of, and what to do after the 90 day period.
 So what are the next steps that you can do?